 Hello Dr. Mike here and welcome to my review of the Form 2 3D printer by Formlabs.
 The Form 2 is Formlabs newest desktop stereolithography printer.
 It is a great asset for medical 3D printing with many user friendly features and an acceptable price.

 My full review is included here in both video and text.
 You can download the splenic artery aneurysm file shown in the video.
-The Form 2 printer is available to purchase from the Formlabs website.
+The Form 2 printer is available to purchase.
 The previous generation Form 1+ can be purchased on Amazon.
 However, the Form 2 represents a better value.

 Stereolithography is a 3D printing method where a laser hardens liquid resin in a vat one layer at a time.
 This is different from fused deposition modeling (FDM) where plastic filament is heated and extruded through a nozzle to make the 3-D print.
 Stereolithography is capable of producing highly detailed 3-D prints with a layer thickness of 25 µm.
 This is four times finer than the 100 µm layer thickness for the latest MakerBot Replicator.

 My Form 2 arrived in a series of boxes at my front door.
 I do a lot of 3-D printing so I ordered extra bill platforms and resin tanks.
 Resin cartridges came in their own separate box.
 As you can see I also ordered extra resin cartridges.